 Best 23andMe Alternative Ancestry DNA Tests

-1. AncestryDNA – Best Overall
+1. AncestryDNA – Best Overall Alternative to 23andMe

-• DNA matching tool finds people who share your DNA
+- DNA matching tool finds people who share your DNA

-• Family tree builder includes over 20 billion records
+- Family tree builder includes over 60 billion records

 Uncover Your Origins With AncestryDNA!

-• 19.4 billion records and a database of 6.5 million DNA samples
+- 35.9 billion records and a database of 9.6 million DNA samples

-• Create photo albums, music videos, and more to bring your family tree to life
+- Create photo albums, music videos, and more to bring your family tree to life

-• Simple cheek swab sample
+- Simple cheek swab sample

-• Results within 4 weeks
+- Results within 4 weeks

 3. Living DNA – Best For Deep Ancestry Insights

-• Matches your origins to 150 regions and 100+ sub-regions
+- Matches your origins to 150 regions and 100+ sub-regions

-• Traces your maternal and paternal lines, plus haplogroups
+- Traces your maternal and paternal lines, plus haplogroups

-• Family Network feature lets you connect with DNA matches
+- Family Network feature lets you connect with DNA matches

-• Results in 6-8 weeks
+- Results in 6-8 weeks

-Like many other tests, Living DNA matches your ethnicity to over 150 regions across the globe with your percentage estimates shown on an interactive map.
+Like many other tests, Living DNA matches your ethnicity to over 150 regions across the globe, with your percentage estimates shown on an interactive map.

 But it also looks into over 100 sub-regions to give you even more detail about you and where exactly your ancestors are from.
 That means it can tell you exactly where in a region you’re from, not just the region itself.

 The extended ancestry feature examines your ancestors’ migrations from Africa, Britain, and Europe over the last 10,000 years.
 It even predicts your maternal and paternal lines, helping you to pinpoint both sides of your family on your map.
-And it tells you which haplogroups your mtDNA and YDNA belongs to.
+And it tells you which haplogroups your mtDNA and YDNA belong to.

 You also get interesting geographic and cultural information, so you can learn more about every region in your DNA.

 Living DNA has a DNA matching tool that traces genetic matches all over the world.
-It actually goes back 500 years to find anyone that shares your DNA.
+It actually goes back 500 years to find anyone who shares your DNA.
 You can find these people on your interactive map and see where they’re from.

 If you opt in to the Family Network feature, Living DNA puts you in contact with your DNA matches so you can connect with relatives.